 Eating in London’s more ‘iconic’ locations are usually highly inflated in price and in my opinion not worth the money!
 If you think about somewhere like Leicester Square there are a lot of ‘chain’ places charging £15 for a plate of sub-par pasta.
 Instead, you could go to a more interesting and independent location like Bermondsey Street’s Flour & Grape and get much higher quality for half the price!

-14. Don’t buy daily travel passes – use an Oyster card!
+14. Don’t buy daily travel tickets – use an Oyster card or contactless!

 Imagine it’s your first day of sightseeing.
 You get up and want to head straight to Buckingham Palace.
 How do you get there?
 You could buy a single ticket from the machine for £4.90 or instead you can buy a daily travel card which is £8 for a whole day of unlimited travel.
-Another option would be to use an Oyster or contactless payment card which is £2.90 each way!
+Another option would be to use an Oyster or contactless payment card which acts the same as an Oyster Card.
 The moral of the story don’t buy single tickets!
 Don’t worry, if you’re still confused check out my guide to London transport here.

 WAIT!
 BEFORE YOU GO…